pragmatrix/SharedSafe.Encoding/README.md

-# Toolbox Repository for SharedSafe
+# SharedSafe's Cryptography and SevenZip Compression

 This repository contains SharedSafe's Cryptography and SevenZip Compression implementation.
 More information is available at [SharedSafe](http://www.sharedsafe.com).